UAH Chargers: Facilities

 Spragins Hall is the home of the basketball and volleyball teams, as well as the athletics department.
 It is named after Marion Beirne Spragins, who was a major contributor to the establishment of UAH.

-Propst Arena at the Von Braun Center was the home of the men's ice hockey team.

 Charger Park, built in 2010, is the home of the baseball, softball, lacrosse, and soccer teams.

 Traditions

 Pep band

 The UAH pep band has claimed to have the "World's Longest Cheer", which consists of the crowd being directed to repeat each letter of the university's formal name, including spaces between words ("The University of Alabama in Huntsville").
 After this, the cheer continues with "Now say it like a marketing major!" (to which the response is "UAHuntsville") and concludes with "Now say it like an engineer!" (the response being "UAH", which is then repeated several times).
 In the event of an interruption (such as a score), the pep band will resume where it left off after playing the fight song.